joomcode/smuggler/README.md

+# [DEPRECATED]
+Please note the library is deprecated now.
+Consider using [`@Parcelize`](https://kotlinlang.org/docs/tutorials/android-plugin.html#parcelable) instead which is now an official to generate `Parcelable` implementation.

 # Smuggler
 Makes your data classes Parcelable.
 Just add `AutoParcelable` to the class declaration.
 That's all.
 No methods need to be implemented.